-Ed Lindenmeyer, Class of 1923, played on two conference champion football teams at M.M.A., and was later 1st Team All-Americanat the University of Missouri.
+Ed Lindenmeyer, Class of 1923, played on two conference champion football teams at M.M.A., and was later named to the 1st Team All-American list while a student-athlete at the University of Missouri.

 Reb Russell, Class of 1924

-Reb Russell, Class of 1924, was a three-sport letterman at M.M.A. and was selected to the 1st Team All-American fullback at the prestigious Northwestern University.
+Reb Russell, Class of 1924, was a three-sport letterman at M.M.A. and was selected as a 1st Team All-American fullback at the prestigious Northwestern University.

 1930 Colonel Football Team